-ESL podcast – you can listen or download a series of podcasts that are based on real-life situations and current events.
+ESL podcast – Listen or download a series of podcasts that are based on real-life situations and current events.
 You can learn pronunciation and how to use certain words in your own conversations.
-You can use them on the site or subscribe to the podcasts using iTunes.
+Use them on the site or subscribe to the podcasts using iTunes.

 Games and puzzles

-Lanternfish/Bogglesworld – Here you will find easily printable fun activities like games, flash cards, rhyming worksheets, and board games that you can use to teach your kids (and even yourself).
+Lanternfish/Bogglesworld – You’ll find easily printable fun activities like games, flash cards, rhyming worksheets, and board games that you can use to teach your kids (and even yourself).

-Armored Penguin – crossword puzzle and word search buffs will have a field day on this site.
-You can try and answer the puzzles on the site, make your own, or print them.
+Armored Penguin – Crossword puzzle and word search buffs will love this site.
+Answer the puzzles on the site, make your own, or even print them.

-Puzzlemaker – Puzzles galore of different types are available on this site.
+Puzzlemaker – Puzzles galore of different types are available here.
 You can customize your own or answer the pre-made puzzles to test your language skills.

 Sources: 50 essential resources for ESL students from the Open Education Database, 30 free online resources for teaching and learning ESL from Matador Network, 43 Excellent ESL Resources for Students from Student Guide, and Online Resources for Students of ESL from the University of Toronto.